betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 For SciDAC projects for example, a common duration is 3-5 years.
 If a project is unable to gain traction within the community and win funding from other sources in that time frame, the project will most likely be discontinued.

+A challenge in how scientific software projects end is that often a lot of the technical knowhow with respect to softare design and development can be at risk of being totally lost.
+This is because for scientific software projects, their publicly available record of work (e.g. presentations, papers, etc.)  have to mostly remain focused on the science their software enables and not so much the design and development of the software itself.

-Scientific computing research software projects in particular can come to an end in ways that ultimately impact our community's ability to ever reap any benefit from progress made or lessons learned or otherwise have available for posterity's sake any of the system design, architecture, implementation and software engineering know how that went into the project.
+Scientific computing research software projects can come to an end in ways that ultimately impact our community's ability to ever reap any benefit from progress made or lessons learned or otherwise have available for posterity's sake any of the system design, architecture, implementation and software engineering know how that went into the project.
 We all can likely think of example projects where this has happened.

 Over time, project assets and artifacts and even contact information of the people involved can fall out of date and/or become inaccessible.